yvaishali941/EDA-on-Sample-super-store/README.md

 # EDA-on-Sample-super-store

-Task: Exploratory Data Analysis on Sample super store Dataset
+Task: Exploratory Data Analysis on Sample super store Dataset using Python

 The Sample superstore Dataset consist of **9994 rows** and **13 columns**